 Return to Campus FAQs

-Below you will find answers to frequently asked questions on returning to the Coppin State University campus for Fall 2021
+Below you will find answers to frequently asked questions on returning to the Coppin State University campus for the 2022-2023 academic year.

-Students who receive an exemption will be allowed to register and attend in-person courses, reside in the residence halls, and use the many university amenities available.
+Yes.
+Students who are approved for an exemption will be allowed to reside in the residence hall.

 Employees who receive an exemption are expected to report to campus to perform their job duties, unless otherwise indicated by their immediate supervisor or HR.

-Students seeking medical exemption should submit an application to:
+Students planning to live in the residence halls should submit an application to:

 Healthcenter@coppin.edu or call 410-951-4188.